dannnnnnnnnnnnn/android/README.md

 ### Radio

-Radio application with SKYmedia endpoints (sky.babahhcdn.com), which saves song history and shows number of unique artists/songs played
+Radio application with SKYmedia endpoints (sky.babahhcdn.com), which saves song history and shows statistics for each channel.